 Bruderman announced the claim alongside attorneys, hospital staff, and leadership during a Nov.
 20 press conference at the hospital.

-“The hospital has been shortchanged, by the state, who believe committed fraud on the federal government and this has been going on for a decade.
-I believe that NIFA and others knew” Bruderman said.
+“The hospital has been shortchanged by the state, who believe it committed fraud on the federal government, and this has been going on for a decade.
+I believe that NIFA and others knew,” Bruderman said.

-“I think it’s frivolous and superfluous and I think they ought to spend their time cleaning up their own act and figuring out how they’re going to pay the $380 million they owe to NYSHIP rather than filing silly, frivolous lawsuits,” Kessel said in a statement to Newsday.
+“I think it’s frivolous and superfluous and I think they ought to spend their time cleaning up their own act and figuring out how they’re going to pay the $380 million they owe to NYSHIP rather than filing silly, frivolous lawsuits,” Kessel said.

-Steve Cohen, an attorney from Pollock Cohen LLP, a firm representing NUMC, confirmed that evidence of the alleged fraud will be released to the public.
-He did not provide an exact date.
+Steve Cohen, an attorney from Pollock Cohen LLP, a firm representing NUMC, said the evidence of the alleged fraud will be released to the public.

-Cohen said he was not taking the case for free.
-Newsday reported that the hospital’s legal notice was filed two days after the NUMC board authorized interim chief executive Megan Ryan to negotiate contracts with two outside law firms, Susman Godfrey and Pollock Cohen, to provide them with up to $325,000 each for “legal services.”
+Ryan said the board authorized her to add funds to two existing contracts with two outside law firms, Susman Godfrey and Pollock Cohen, to provide them with up to $325,000 each for “legal services.”

-According to Kessel, NIFA is obligated to approve all contracts that are entered into with the hospital.
+Kessel questioned the changes to the contracts.
+NIFA is obligated to approve all contracts that are entered into with the hospital.

 “We have yet to see these contracts — and have not approved them at this point and so spending any money before our approval would be inappropriate,” Kessel said.

-“We are continuing to work with the county on an appropriate solution for the future of NUMC,” the state said in a statement to News 12 Long Island.
+“We are continuing to work with the county on an appropriate solution for the future of NUMC,” Tepper said.
 “Our concerns are the fiscal health of the hospital and patient care.
 Everything else is just noise.”

 Read More: Community rallies to save NUMC from state takeover